Common Interior Design & Facilities Errors

 Restaurants without exterior menu boards, or old, tired, faded boards outside, look unsafe and uninteresting.
 A restaurant exterior, including any menu boards, reflects the concept and brand.
 If the outdoor menus are faded and falling apart, the restaurant will look similarly outdated and tired.
 As this can be one of the first impressions for many new customers passing a restaurant, it can have a negative impact on business.
 An exterior menu is like a free advertisement, so make sure to spend the time to make it attractive and keep it maintained.
 A board that is up to date and clean can bring as many as 20 new guests in each night.

-Run-down, tired looking exteriors reflect poorly on an establishment.
+Run-down, tired-looking exteriors reflect poorly on an establishment.
 In many cases, it doesn’t matter how good the food is – if a restaurant looks unsafe or uncared for, most potential guests will pass by on their way to another option.
 While parking lots are expensive to re-pave, adding a blacktop is a simple way to give a lot a clean, updated aesthetic.
+Commercial landscaping can also make your exterior livelier and more appealing to customers.
 Make sure outdoor lighting is brighter than indoor lighting in the evening so the restaurant is a beacon to hungry passers-by.
 Paint the building, clean windows every day, replace dead or flickering light bulbs as soon as they go out and make sure to care for plants and grass around the property regularly.
 Most restaurants don’t budget for this care, and thus can’t afford these measures when they are necessary.
 To avoid this, budget between 1% – 2% of total sales for on-going maintenance projects and up-keep.

 Restaurants that leave their lights out, neglect landscaping or allow their entrance to be cluttered send the wrong message.
 One of the worst mistakes restaurateurs can make is accidentally creating the appearance that their restaurant is closed, either permanently or for a short period of time, when it is not.
 Restaurants should be convenient, welcoming and easy to access to attract as many guests as possible.
 Landscaping that looks like no one has ever tended to it burnt out lights are universal signs that an establishment is either closed for repairs or has been shut down.